 Volume and Video Mute

-On the left side of the controller under the power buttons you will see a volume knob.
+On the left side of the controller under the Display buttons you will see a volume knob.
 Next to that you will see three extra buttons.

 Use the volume knob to turn the volume up and down.
 As you make adjustments, LED lights will indicate the level of volume.
 The top LED will flash when you have turned up the volume all the way.